KDE/documentation-develop-kde-org/content/docs/apps/dolphin/service-menus/_index.md

 For example, if you have the KDE file archive utility Ark installed you will see a menu entry to "Extract here..." whenever you right-click on a file archive.
 The option to "Extract here..." is a servicemenu.

-Creating new servicemenus is very simple, requiring nothing more than an idea and a text editor.
-You don't have to be a programmer or a KDE wizard to make them.
+Creating new servicemenus doesn't require to be a programmer or a KDE wizard to make them.
 In this tutorial, we will be creating a set of actions that allows us to set an image as our desktop wallpaper just by right-clicking on it and selecting "Use As Wallpaper".
 By the end of this tutorial, you should be able to create your own servicemenus with ease.

 ## Where the Servicemenus are Located

-Servicemenus are defined using .desktop files, which are the same kind of files that are used to create entries in the Plasma launcher.
+Servicemenus are defined using files with the extension `.desktop`, which are the same kind of files that are used to create entries in the Plasma launcher.
 These servicemenu files are found in the `kio/servicemenus` directory in the generic data locations.
 The following command prints the path used to find this directory.
 Multiple directories in this path are separated by a `:`.
 To find the servicemenus at run time, the directories are searched in the order in which they appear in the path.

 ```bash
 qtpaths --locate-dirs GenericDataLocation kio/servicemenus